 What do clergy groups look like?

-Clergy groups at Samaritan are ecumenical, with the goal of promoting collegial support.
+Clergy groups at Samaritan are ecumenical, with the goal of promoting collegial support for pastors and clergy.
 They are facilitated by leaders who have served within congregations and who also have training in organizational systems and dynamics.
 Samaritan can also provide facilitation of an assembled group of 3 to 6 participants, should you have a group gathered and are looking for facilitation.

 The types of clergy groups tend to fall into two categories:

-- Soul care, which provides support, encouragement, challenges, mirroring and ministry to participants.
+- Soul care, which provides support, encouragement, challenges, mirroring, and ministry and care for pastors and clergy.

 - Focused groups, which hone in on a particular goal or areas, such as improving leadership skills or women in ministry.

-If you are interested in joining any of the clergy groups listed above or would like to suggest a focused clergy group, contact David Miron, Clergy & Congregation Care Coordinator, at firstname.lastname@example.org.
+If you are interested in joining a clergy group or would like to suggest a focused clergy group, contact David Miron, Clergy & Congregation Care Coordinator, at email@example.com.

 “Joining my SCC Clergy Group was one of the best decisions I made more than ten years ago.
 The gift of conversation with colleagues in similar sized congregations, who represent a diversity of denominational traditions, offers the blessing of wisdom coupled with support, in a confidential setting.
 Commit to a couple of months, and you’ll see for yourself.”